What does "qualified health plan" mean?

 • Medicare Part C

-• Fully-insured student health insurance plans
+• Student health insurance plans

 What types of plans are not qualified health plans?